-&lt;sup>4In such approach the conceptual interpretation of the random effect is abandoned and the hierarchical model approach merely used as a vehicle for estimation.
-The only restriction is that $\tau \ge -\sigma^2/2$ for V to be positive definite.
+4In such approach the conceptual interpretation of the random effect is abandoned and the hierarchical model approach merely used as a vehicle for estimation.
+The only restriction is that $\tau \ge -\sigma^2/2$ for the variance-covariance matrix to be positive definite.

-${}^{5}$ Other link functions like the probit or log-log could be considered as well, but we will restrict attention to the logit-link here.
+5Other link functions like the probit or complementary log-log could be considered as well, but we will restrict attention to the logit-link here.